If you’re thinking of adding a new feline friend to your family a good way to start the process is considering cat adoption.

 If you’re looking to adopt a cat from a shelter, they often provide free food for the first couple of weeks; which they’ve already been feeding on.
 Animal shelters also have a vested interest to keeping their animals healthy and happy.
 So you will be ready to take home a healthy, happy cat.

 There are lots of myths regarding cats for adoption.
 Claims such as; they’re too damaged, or broken in some sort of way.
 Factually this is wrong, the majority of cats for adoption are indeed happy, healthy and well-balanced.
 They’re looking for a new loving home, as unfortunately, this decision was taken out of their paws!.

 Adopting a cat will encourage positive behaviour towards pet adoption and will hopefully help remove the stigma; making people re-think about pet adoption.

 Help with your well-being

 Cats make great companions, especially those looking to be adopted.
 Their biggest desire is to be loved and in return you will receive bundles of love and cuddles.
 Caring for an animal can help lift low mood and help with mental health.
-Cats are especially good at this as they have a great energy.
+Cats are especially good at this as they have good vibes.

-You must remember before you adopt; taking on pet of any kind is a long-term commitment.
-The average lifespan of a cat is between 12-16 years, and some cats have been known to live onto their early 20’s.
+You must remember before you adopt; taking in a pet of any kind is a long-term commitment.
+The average lifespan of a cat is between 12-16 years, and some cats have been known to live into their early 20’s.
 Feeding a cat is relatively cheap, but vet bills can be expensive.
-Regular costs such as flea and worming should be taken into consideration as well as a reliable pet insurance provider.
-It’s always worthwhile doing your research before you look to adopt, as well as looking at the financial impact this will have on your purse strings.
+Regular costs such as flea prevention and worming should be taken into consideration as well as a reliable pet insurance provider.
+It’s always worthwhile doing your research before you look to adopt, as well as looking at the financial impact this will have on your usual spendings.

 Adopting a cat and providing them with a loving new home is big decision, but also extremely rewarding.
 All pets deserve all the love in the world and the comfort of a stable home.